NewCreature/dumb-classic/readme.txt

 Do not compile the .inc files separately.

-You may need to edit dumb.h and add your own definition for LONG_LONG.
+You may need to edit dumb-classic.h and add your own definition for LONG_LONG.
 It should be a 64-bit integer.
 If you do this, please see if you can add a check for your compiler so that it still works with other compilers.